Empowering The C++ Community

 The C++ Alliance is a California non-profit 501(c)(3) (pending) organization whose primary function is to advance C++ by developing open source libraries.

-The mission of the C++ Alliance is to empower C++ programmers by building a better C++ programming environment with such activities as: supporting the work of the ISO Standard Committee by improving the core language and standard library, supporting the creation and distribution of open source C++ libraries, developing, communicating, and promoting the use of C++ best practices, and supporting the creation and use of better tools and standards for building and working with C++ source code.
+The mission of the C++ Alliance is to empower C++ programmers by building a better C++ programming environment with such activities as: supporting the creation and distribution of open source C++ libraries, developing, communicating, and promoting the use of C++ best practices, and supporting the creation and use of better tools and standards for building and working with C++ source code.
 The Alliance will achieve this by supporting individuals and organizations that are working toward these goals through both direct and indirect action or funding.
 The support may take any of several forms.
 For example, the Alliance will employ software engineers to create key open sources libraries or tools.
 The Alliance may give travel grants to events such ISO Standards Committee meetings, conferences, or other C++ related events.
 It may offer prizes to the individual or group of individuals that accomplish a specific goal.
 It may give sponsorships or other indirect support to conferences or other organizations with overlapping goals.

 The organization achieves its mission through these means: